SimaDataScience/GridSearchTF/README.md

 # GridSearchTF
-Module to perform a small gridsearch for Tensorflow models.
+Module to perform a small gridsearch experiment for Tensorflow models.
-A model is trained with each parameter combination, then results and training curves are saved to desired directory.
+Trains a model with each parameter combination, then saves results and training curves to desired directory.

 ## Example Implementation
 ```